Paulo-D2000/m17-cxx-demod/README.md

 Use `-b` to output a bitstream rather than baseband.

-Use `-K <hexadecimal key string 16/24/32 bytes>` to insert one key and output a AES256 Encrypted baseband.
+Use `-K <hexadecimal key string 16/24/32 bytes>` to insert one key and output a AES Encrypted baseband.

 Use `-h` to see the full help.
 Many of the options do not yet work.